-Each project must have the right-of-way established and certified by submitting the Local Public Agency's Certificate of Completion of Right-of-Way Activities (ITD 1983) with the TAP application.
+Each project must have the Right-of-Way established and certified by submitting the Local Public Agency's Certificate of Completion of Right-of-Way Activities (ITD 1983) with the TAP application.
 No TAP funding will be awarded to obtain Right-of-Way.

-Environmental Assessment
+Environmental Screening

-Submit the TAP environmental screening document (ITD 0211) with the application.
-This document is only part of the initial screening process.
-It does not constitute environmental clearance.
+Each project must submit the TAP environmental screening document (ITD 0211) with the application.
+This document is only part of the initial screening process, it does not constitute environmental clearance.
 Environmental clearance procedures are further discussed later in this document.